faye-delusion/garry/README.md

 ## what is garry

 garry is backbone of weedblazers. without garry weedblazers is nothing. garry does it all. we love you garry.
+*please note garry is designed specifically around weedblazers itself and there is a good chance you will need to change a lot of shit for the code to work in other servers.

 ## how to use: